 - Commercial solariums and collariums are banned in Victoria.

-A solarium is any tanning unit that uses UV radiation to tan the skin.
+A solarium is any tanning unit that uses ultraviolet (UV) radiation to tan the skin.
 Solariums are also known as sunbeds, sunlamps or tanning beds.

 How UV affects your skin

-Skin cells in the top layer of skin (epidermis) produce a pigment called melanin, which gives skin its natural colour.
-When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken and tan.
+Skin cells in the top layer of skin (epidermis) make a pigment called melanin.
+Melanin gives your skin its natural colour.
+When skin is exposed to UV radiation, it makes more melanin.
+This causes the skin to darken and tan.
 A tan is a sign that the skin has been damaged from UV radiation.
 It is not a sign of good health.

 Tanning without burning can still cause skin damage, premature skin ageing and skin cancer.
-UV radiation can cause irreparable DNA damage.
-Each time you expose your skin to UV radiation from the sun or from a solarium, you increase your risk of developing skin cancer.
+UV radiation can cause permanent DNA damage.
+A tan is equivalent to a sunscreen protection factor (SPF) of about 3.
+That’s a long way from the recommended SPF 50+ so UV damage still happens.
+Each time you expose your skin to UV radiation you increase your risk of developing skin cancer.